liatrio/wikify/README.md

                          Limit gist to Tutorials only.
    -h, --help            Show this help message and exit.
 ```

 #### Contributing
 Contributing to witdot is easy!
 All that is required for a tool to be added to witdot's arsenal is for a text file to be created and placed in the `txt` directory. witdot uses these text files to display information about tools.

-This is an example of a properly formatted text file:
+Below is an example of a properly formatted text file.

 ```
 about
 witdot allows easy access to the gists of DevOps tools.
 A gist consists of